25.4 km (15.8 mi) for the full walk, including Salisbury Cathedral and Old Sarum and with lunch at The Wheatsheaf Inn at Lower Woodford.

 - After negotiating the main road you continue ahead along the wide byway where in 700m you cross the former access road to the Stonehenge site, now around 150m to your right.

-- Behind a fence Stonehenge and crowds of people are soon visible just 50m away to your right.
+- Behind the fence and beyond the tarmacked drop-off area for the shuttle buses, Stonehenge and crowds of people are visible just 100m away to your right.

 - [!]
-You continue along the fence edge until you reach a single standing stone 25m directly away to your right and with Stonehenge a further 25m beyond this.
-Here you turn left directly away from the standing stone and Stonehenge to go down a faint wide track in a shallow depression heading East North East.
+In 130m you veer right towards Stonehenge and head for a single standing stone 150m away and with Stonehenge a further 25m beyond this.
+At the stone (which is just beyond the fenced permissive path) you turn sharp left directly away from the standing stone and Stonehenge to go down a faint wide track in a shallow depression heading East North East.
 This is The Avenue – the original route of the Druids.

 - You are going gently downhill across a vast field with trees in the far distance ahead of you.
 In 600m you reach a cross paths with a clear grassy track (an 18th century road) crossing from east to west.
 You continue ahead with a field boundary fence now in view 200m ahead and away to your right.